All Your Favorite Games

 Normal blackjack rules apply for the required Blackjack wager.

 TOP 3: A second optional side wager used in the game of blackjack in conjunction with the 21+3 wager.
 The TOP 3 wager can only be offered on blackjack tables with the 21+3 wager.
-Just as the 21+3 wager the TOP 3 wager is based on a three card hand using the dealer’s initial up card and the player’s two initial up cards to form a three card poker hand.
+Just as the 21+3 wager the TOP 3 wager is based on a three of a kind (suited) 270 to 1, Straight Flush 180 to 1 and three of a kind 90 to 1.

 The object of DJ Wild Poker is to get a higher five-card poker hand than the dealer.
 The game is played with five wild cards—the four deuces and one joker.
 DJ Wild Poker also features a bonus bet that wins if a player has three of a kind or better.
 The bet pays higher odds if players get the hands naturally, as opposed to using wild cards.